cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-input-data.md

 - [Datasets Quick Start][quick-start-tf-data]: gentle introduction to `tf.data`
 - [Programmer's guide][programmer-guide-tf-data]: more advanced and detailed guide to the best practices when using Datasets in TensorFlow
 - [Performance guide][performance-guide]: advanced guide to improve performance of the data pipeline
-- [Official blog post][blog-post-tf-data] introducing Datasets and Estimators: if you are using our [starter code][post-1], you can ignore the part about Estimators
+- [Official blog post][blog-post-tf-data] introducing Datasets and Estimators.
+We don't use Estimators in our [code examples][github] so you can safely ignore them for now.
 - [Slides from the creator of tf.data][slides] explaining the API, best practices (don't forget to read the speaker notes below the slides)
 - [Origin github issue][github-issue-tf-data] for Datasets: a bit of history on the origin of `tf.data`
 - [Stackoverflow][stackoverflow] tag for the Datasets API